ShuwenKANG/locker-robot/ReadMe.md

 ## Questions & Thoughts
 - Should we keep unnecessary(green) test transfer from task to keep logic completeness?
-- Refactor may leads to test fail, should we modify tests or implement trickily.
+- Refactor may lead to test fail, should we modify tests or implement trickily.
 - TDD brings security issue, for instance public method only used by test may accidentally used by other class. (accessor method only?)